mikapfl/read_di_unfccc/README.md

 Sources of the data:
 Most of the data is GHG inventory data that the UNFCCC provides as received from the parties, for details see the [UNFCCC GHG data website](https://unfccc.int/process/transparency-and-reporting/greenhouse-gas-data/what-is-greenhouse-gas-data).
-While all of the data included in this dataset is available from the UNFCCC API, some of the data is included by the UNFCCC from other sources:
+While all the data included in this dataset is available from the UNFCCC API, the UNFCCC includes some data from other sources:
 * For population data, the source is the UNSD Demographic Statistics accessible through [UNdata](http://data.un.org).
 * For GDP data, the primary source is The World Bank, and the data is shared by The World Bank using the  CC-BY 4.0 License and pursuant to their [terms of use](https://data.worldbank.org/summary-terms-of-use).